 US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

-IPVanish has a decent-sized network with 40,000+ shared IPs, and 1,500 P2P-friendly servers (up from 1,300 last time) in 75+ locations.
+IPVanish has a decent-sized network with 40,000+ shared IPs, and 2,000+ servers in 75+ locations.

 - Want to try IPVanish?
 Check out the website here (opens in new tab)